 A slimmer reboot of the Phenom attuned to the high-flying exploits of the New Generation era spearheaded by smaller athletes like Shawn Michaels and Bret Hart.
 He's no longer impervious to pain but his trademark manoeuvres such as the sit up is still intact.
 Also in this period, he was forced to wear a grey Phantom of the Opera-style upper-face mask after an attack by King Mabel and Yokozuna that left him injured with a legit fractured orbital bone.

 Lord of Darkness (November 1996 - December 1998)

 The one iteration I'm most familiar with due to the sheer amount of matches I've watched belonging to the Attitude era.
-I actually went into it having missed the entirety of the New Generation era, so when I first laid my eyes on this new Taker I was quite taken aback by how different he was as if he was another person.
+I actually went into it having missed the entirety of the New Generation era, so when I first laid my eyes on this new Taker I was quite taken aback by how different he was.
+It's almost as if he was another person.
 His mannerisms are more human-like and the black hair and black leather just brought out the gothicness within him.
 He's also been upgraded with superpowers, being able to start fires and strike lightning with the flick of his fingers.
 This was vintage Undertaker at his best.

 Ministry of Darkness (January 1999 - September 199

 I don't know where he got the inspiration from but this was Taker at his most sinister.
 The rolling back of his eyes features more prominently to accent that new devilish countenance.
 My brother's friend hurled abuse at the TV whenever this happened but I bet he was shitting himself in secret.
 For me, he was as close to Dracula as you can get in wrestling.

 American Bad Ass (May 2000 - December 2001)

 A somewhat neat little diversion from his dark persona and into biker territory.
 I don't think it worked well with some fans but if Mick Foley was allowed to explore other sides to his personality why can't Mark?